sdomanskyi/decneo/README.md

 # DECNEO

-> :warning: Warning: this software is not intended for public use yet.
-Publication is being prepared.

 This repository contains DECNEO, a Python package that provides bioinformatics utilities for analyzing single cell transcriptomics datasets.
 DECNEO implements in silico detection of transcriptional regulation genes.
 The documentation is available at Read the Docs: https://decneo.readthedocs.io/

 ![logo](https://github.com/sdomanskyi/decneo/blob/master/docs/source/DECNEO.svg)